 Dating all the way back to the Yuan Dynasty (1271-1863), the terraced landscape in Longsheng County is considered the best all around China, both in scale as in grandeur.

 The scenery of the rice fields changes along with the seasons.
-However, no matter which season you prefer travelling in, the terrace looks stunning anyway, from the glittering mirrors in spring, and lush green carpets in summer, to the stunning golden yarn in autumn, and silvery-white icy fields in winter.
+However, no matter which season you prefer traveling in, the terrace looks stunning anyway, from the glittering mirrors in spring, and lush green carpets in summer, to the stunning golden yarn in autumn, and silvery-white icy fields in winter.
 While you’re there, visit some of the surrounding rural villages, where the Zhuang and Yao people live the life of ethnic minorities.
 Their traditional architecture, clothing, and customs will create a lasting memory.

 Looking to release your inner culture vulture and meet with Longsheng County’s ethnic minority cultures?
 Book our Longji Terraced Rice Field Private Tour and get up close with local rice growers and the heart of China.